Interpause/nicepipe/README.md

    - Use `poe build-windows-minimal` to exclude Tensorflow & CUDA (since its not currently being used and inflates file size by a lot)
 7. On first run, the server will generate `config.yml` in the same directory.
 Modifying it requires a server restart.

+## Refactors Possible

+- Formal lightweight Packet struct of 2 variants, immutable and mutable (mutable packets being those that hold data such as direct references to image buffers instead of copies of that buffer).
+- AsyncioWorkers
+  - Base concept of a worker with negligable IO times (passive data retrieval) in exchange for data-desynchronization
+  - 4 variants: async (separate loop), async buffered (async queue), threaded (use thread for loop), forked (use process for loop)
+  - Unified API
+    - Debug API such as FPS callbacks
+    - Support for usage independently or as context
+    - Function to "join" loop to actively get data instead of passively
+- Refactor out logging & config system to make a OmegaConf-Rich hybrid that is more portable and flexible than Hydra
+- Refactor out async utils such as rate-limited loops, set_interval, set_timeout, cancel_and_join, etc
+- Refactor out pip CUDA hack

+## Tests Possible

+- Test that AsyncioWorker has negligable IO time and non-zero output FPS
+- Test logging and config merging
+- Integrating Sources, Predictors and Sinks from external packages

 ## Tips

 [Postman](https://www.postman.com/) is good for testing APIs.
 See <https://blog.postman.com/postman-now-supports-socket-io/>.